-We have broad discretion in the use of the net proceeds from this offering and the concurrent notes offering and may not use them effectively.
+We have broad discretion in the use of the net proceeds from this offering and may not use them effectively.

-We will have broad discretion in the application of the net proceeds from this offering and the concurrent notes offering.
+We will have broad discretion in the application of the net proceeds from this offering.
 Stockholders may not deem such uses desirable, and our use of the proceeds may not yield a significant return or any return for our stockholders.
-Because the number and variability of factors that determine our use of the proceeds from this offering and the concurrent notes offering, our actual uses of the proceeds of this offering and the concurrent notes offering may vary substantially from our current planned uses.
+Because of the number and variability of factors that determine our use of the proceeds from this offering, our actual uses of the proceeds of this offering may vary substantially from our current planned uses.
 Our failure to apply the proceeds effectively could have a material adverse effect on our business, delay the development of cabozantinib and cause the price of our common stock to decline.